| Place | Rain (24h) | Sun | Humidity Hum. | Wind | |

 1753Summary

-Coriander, whose leaves are known (in the US, but not in the UK) as cilantro, is an annual herb (Coriandrum sativum) in the family Apiaceae.
+Coriander, or Coriandrum sativum, is an annual herb in the family Apiaceae.
+The leaves are known as cilantro in the US (but not in the UK).
 Most people perceive the leaves as having a fresh, slightly citrus taste.
-Due to variations in the gene OR6A2, some people perceive it to have a soap-like taste, or even a pungent or rotten taste.
-It is native to the Mediterranean Basin.
-All parts of the plant are edible, but the fresh leaves, the dried seeds, and the roots are the parts most traditionally used in cooking.
-It is used in certain cuisines, like Peruvian, Mexican, Indian and Southeast Asian....read more on Wikipedia.
+Due to variations in the gene OR6A2, some people perceive its flavor to be more soaplike or rotten.
+The species is native to the Mediterranean Basin.
+All parts of the plant are edible, with the fresh leaves and dried seeds most traditionally used in cooking.
+It is included in Peruvian, Mexican, Indian and Southeast Asian cuisines. ...read more on Wikipedia.

 Climate